People were shocked.

 But that world was only part of who I was.
 I was also a wife, a mom, and a care-giver.
 And as those roles shifted in need, God began to call me to shift my focus.
 But it wasn’t a simple yielding on my part.
 For a year, I’d felt His nudge to reduce my hours, but was hesitant to act.
 I couldn’t maintain my position and work part-time, and I enjoyed what I did and the sense of value it gave me.
 So I prayed about it, and had my sister pray about it, and through a series of surprising – some even painful- events, He made it easier for me to jump when a opportunity arose.

 And through that yes came a new season.
 One that, through the eyes of the world, may look unsuccessful.
-But it is the same one that allowed unhurried time and care for my declining mother, provided opportunity to be fully engaged in my daughter’s life and activities, created deeper dependence and connections with my husband, and one that opened doors for my writing and teaching.
+But it is the same one that allowed unhurried time and care for my declining mother, provided opportunity to be fully engaged in my daughter’s life and activities, created deeper dependence and connections with my husband, and one that opened doors for writing, teaching, counseling, and coaching.

 Message for the Journey: